Child Support in California

 California has enforcement tools to collect unpaid child support:

-• Suspension of driver's license, professional licenses, and recreational licenses if payment is overdue by more than 30 days
+- Suspension of driver's license, professional licenses, and recreational licenses (depending on the payers income)

-• Reporting of every payment and failure to pay to major credit reporting agencies
+- Reporting of failure to pay to major credit reporting agencies

 If you're falling behind: Contact your local child support agency as soon as possible.
-California offers a Compromise of Arrears Program that may allow you to settle owed amounts for less than the full balance if you qualify.
 It's always better to address payment difficulties proactively than to let arrears accumulate.

 I have questions about my case